lay-john/FLARE24-Task2/README.md

 python nnunetv1 .model to .onnx.py [SAVE_PATH]
 ```

-Before the Inference, you should move the best student nnunet checkpoints to replace the three files in folder __'checkpoints'__.
+Before the Inference, you should move the best student nnunet checkpoints to replace the three files in folder [checkpoints](https://github.com/lay-john/FLARE24-Task2/tree/master/checkpoints).